9 Ideas for Eco-Friendly Flooring

 What are the advantages of cork flooring?

-- Mold- and mildew-resistant: Cork is naturally resistant to unsightly mold and mildew, making this a green option for hygienic flooring
+- Mold- and mildew-resistant: Cork is naturally resistant to unsightly mold and mildew, making this an eco-friendly flooring option.

 - Anti-fatigue: This flooring is resilient, meaning there’s a bit of softness under your step.
 It makes your floor more comfortable to walk on, especially if you’re on your feet for long periods of time.